journal-club/wiki-data/acads/first-year.md

 | General Physics | 3 | [Kleppner and Kolenkow](https://amzn.to/2mFoWia) for mechanics and [A P French](https://amzn.to/2v40VoE) for waves. |

 </center>

+A detailed list of textbooks required for all courses is also available in the [Timetable Book for Semester 1](https://goo.gl/1NukUD), 2018-19 (page 62 onwards).
+For complete names of the textbooks, [click here](https://goo.gl/XNZGRD).

 # Notes